 The federal government also oversees the Canadian Mortgage & Housing Corporation (CMHC) which is Canada’s largest investment insurer and is responsible for the criteria needed to lend out (predominantly) high ratio mortgages to average homebuying Canadians.
 CMHC could also assist in heating or cooling a real estate market by simply manipulating the standard criteria required to get a mortgage or adjusting the premiums they charge on high ratio mortgages.
 The provincial and/or municipal government(s) can also have a more localized impact on a real estate market by simply altering the percentages charged for land transfer taxes or offering a “tax exemption” or “inducement” when purchasing real estate.

 Whatever the case, there are many factors that persist when purchasing or selling real estate and it is important to understand what type of market you are in, so that you may be realistic about the outcome of any given real estate transaction.
 If you’re having some difficulty trying to assess your financial position or determining the right market conditions to make you next move, please feel free to contact myself anytime as I would love to assist you in this matter.

 A Buyers market is one that is best described as a market period where there is an oversupply of homes or “inventory” available.
-When this is the case, Sellers usually are competing more fiercely against one another and realtors will often propose incentives or perks to buyers or buyers’ agents to purchase their listing.
+When this is the case, Sellers usually are competing more fiercely against one another and Sales Representative will often propose incentives or perks to buyers or buyers’ agents to purchase their listing.
 Oftentimes, in this type of market, the Buyer is much more empowered to dictate more favourable terms and conditions to the seller.

 Generally, homes will last a little longer on the market and listing cancellations, suspensions, and terminations are a little more frequent as well.
 As you can imagine, this is perhaps the most ideal situation to catch a deal on a desired property.